 Photographer William Wegman has been taking pictures of these beautifully unique dogs for 40 years.
-His love of the breed is on display in all of his artwork, and his images are found in galleries, books, and calendars all over the world.
+His love of the Weimaraner breed is on display in all of his artwork, and his images are found in galleries, books, and calendars all over the world.
 Wegman’s latest release is called “Being Human” and showcases his Weimaraners Flo and Topper in a variety of different outfits and scenes.

 But before you make the decision to own one of these gorgeous dogs, make sure you’ve read through these 11 things about this stunning breed to see if it’s a good match for you.

-1. Weimaraners originally come from Europe.
+1. The Weimaraner originally came from Europe.

 Germany’s Grand Duke Karl August wanted to create a superior hunting dog.
 It is believed he crossed a Bloodhound with other European hunting dogs, and the Weimaraner was born.
 It was named after the town of Weimar, where the Grand Duke made his home.
 They came to America in the 1920s.

-2. They are large dogs.
+2. The Weimaraner are large dogs.

-These dogs have lean, muscular frames, but they are solid and large animals.
+These dog breeds have lean, muscular frames, but they are solid and large animals.
 The males and females do differ in size, but both are still big dogs.
 The males range in size from 23-27 inches at the shoulder and usually weigh 70-90 pounds.
 The females range in size from 23-25 inches at the shoulder and usually weigh 55-75 pounds.

 Deuce (left) is a male who is 92 pounds.
 Lily (right) is a female who weighs 65 pounds.
 They were not littermates, but were born at roughly the same time and have been raised together since they were a couple of months old.
 They are now five years old.

-3. They were bred to be hunters.
+3. The Weimaraner was bred to be hunters.

-Weimaraners were initially taught to hunt large animals like bears and mountain lions, but as those animals became less sought after, the dogs were retrained to hunt gamebirds.
+The Weimaraner was initially taught to hunt large animals like bears and mountain lions, but as those animals became less sought after, the dogs were retrained to hunt gamebirds.
 They are great pointers, a skill that is necessary for a hunting dog, but which is also one of the reasons that Wegman says they can sit still long enough for him to photograph them in unique positions.

-4. Their nickname is “The Gray Ghost.”
+4. The nickname of the Weimaraner is “The Gray Ghost.”

 “Gray” is an obvious reference to their stunning and completely unique fur and eye color.
 “Ghost” is a reference to their hunting abilities.
 They can move so stealthily through the woods that it’s almost like a ghost is moving in the woods.